Seasons at Tennessee: 25 Years

 In August 2008, former UT head football coach Phillip Fulmer endowed $250,000 for the Dave Parrington Tennessee Diving Scholarship.
 The gift was a token of gratitude for Parrington's many years coaching Fulmer's daughter and former Lady Vol diver Brittany.

-In the summer of 2009, Parrington married UT swimming and diving massage therapist Marie Wilson.
+In the summer of 2009, Parrington married former UT swimming and diving massage therapist Marie Wilson.
 She has been a part of the program for nine years and is a Knoxville, Tenn., native.
-She has three children Jeff, Brent and Derek and five grandchildren Emily, Zachary, Camille, Blake and Maggie.
+She has three children Jeff, Brent and Derek and five grandchildren Emily, Zachary, Camille, Blake, Maggie and DJ.